sriram598/NRF24L01-Based-STM32-Sensor-Node-with-ESP32-Gateway-Integration/README.md

 -	Power Supply 5V
 -	Connecting Wires
 - Breadboard
-## Sensor Node Circuit
+## IoT Sensor Node & WiFi Gateway

+This project demonstrates an IoT system consisting of sensor nodes and a WiFi gateway:

+- **Sensor Node Circuit:**
-This project demonstrates a sensor node using an STM32F103C Bluepill microcontroller with an NRF24L01 module.
-Any sensor can be interfaced, but for this demo, a BME280 Barometric Pressure Sensor is used.
+  A sensor node uses an STM32F103C Bluepill microcontroller with an NRF24L01 module.
+Any sensor can be connected, but this demo uses a BME280 Barometric Pressure Sensor.

-## WiFi Gateway Circuit
+- **WiFi Gateway Circuit:**
   The gateway receives data from one or multiple sensor nodes via the NRF24L01 transceiver module.
-Once the data is received, it is uploaded to a server using a WiFi connection.
-The ESP32 combined with the NRF24L01 module is an ideal choice for building this WiFi gateway.
+After receiving the data, it uploads it to a server using a WiFi connection.
+The ESP32 combined with the NRF24L01 module is ideal for building this gateway.

 ## Setting Up ThingSpeak Server